Published by

 We often say that we all have the Buddha nature.
 But if we look at this statement closely, we find that it is not as simple as it seems.
 The Daishonin explains the subtle difference between the Buddha and unenlightened people as follows: “When deluded, one is called an ordinary being, but when enlightened, one is called a Buddha” (WND-1, 4).
 Here the Daishonin explains that Buddhas are those awakened to their Buddha nature.
 Once people became enlightened to their Buddha nature, however, it is no longer innate or dormant; it is manifested in their spirit and action.
 The Buddha nature, once manifested, is called the “Dharma body.”
 Put simply, it is no longer a nature or potential; it is a concrete part of their being.
 Knowing of one’s Buddha nature, in this sense, is to manifest it, which is different from mere intellectual understanding.
 So we can explain the difference between Buddhas (i.e., “enlightened people”) and unenlightened people as follows: While unenlightened people are unaware of their Buddha nature, Buddhas know its existence through manifesting it.

-We do not know what we have until we experience it.
-To illustrate, in the parable of “the gem in the robe” from the Lotus Sutra,[6] the poor man continues to live in destitution, unaware of the gem sewn in his robe by his friend.
+[6] the poor man continues to live in destitution, unaware of the gem sewn in his robe by his friend.
 As far as this poor man is concerned, the gem does not exist until one day he reunites with his friend and was told of its existence.
 We would not know that we have the Buddha nature until we become Buddhas.
 In this sense, the statement that all people have the Buddha nature is made from the standpoint of a Buddha.
 Suppose Albert Einstein says to undergraduate physics majors: “You all have a potential to be a great scientist.”
 But if the students are struggling to pass a course on elementary physics, it is hard for them to believe such a promise let alone becoming aware of their potential.
 It would be easy for someone who just received a doctorate degree to realize that he had the potential to become a Ph.D. all along.
 He achieved his goal because he continued to believe in his potential although he was at times doubtful about his future.
 The same can be said of our Buddhist practice.
 Although we hear or read that we all have the Buddha nature, all we can do is believe in our supreme potential and continue our Buddhist practice.
 When we break through our doubt and delusion and reveal the great compassion and wisdom of Buddhahood, we realize that we all along had the potential.
 The key is to maintain our faith in our Buddha nature.

 One of the reasons why the Daishonin created the Gohonzon as the physical representation of our innate Buddha nature is to establish the existence of the Buddha nature as a concrete reality in which we can believe in.
 If the Buddha nature remains an abstract notion, it would be extremely difficult to believe in it since its existence can be understood only through one’s subjective experience.
 So the physical reality of the Gohonzon encourages our faith in it.
 If nothing concrete exists besides our vague intellectual idea of the Buddha nature, the desire to believe in such a thing would be extremely difficult.
 The Gohonzon in this sense both provides the object of our faith as the concrete reality of our innate Buddha nature and encourages us to arouse faith in our Buddha nature.